 According to interviewees, mobile apps offer greater options of personalisation.
-This ease of mobile banking is so appreciated, that 80% of mobile banking users declare they would be willing to share data in return for personalised and convenient services (Accenture’s study).
+According to Accenture’s study, this ease of mobile banking is so appreciated, that 80% of mobile banking users declare they would be willing to share data in return for personalised and convenient services.

 The respondents also pointed out 24/7 availability as an important benefit of using mobile banking from wherever they are.
 With access to their banking accounts at their fingertips, the users of mobile banking apps are no longer limited by working hours and the locations of banking branches or ATMs.
 This freedom is not only appreciated by users, but also considered a must-have of modern banking.